EraldiM/Bad-Apple-on-terminal/README.md

 I searched for a converter and came across this program: https://github.com/Templarian/image-to-bmp.
 Since there are more than 6000 images, I needed to automate the process, so I wrote a Bash script to scan all the files in the folder and convert them to BMP format.

-I chose to convert the images using blocks of 12 pixels (width) by 8 pixels (height), since the images are black and white and use only 1 bit per pixel.
+I chose to convert the images using blocks of 12 pixels (height) by 8 pixels (width), since the images are black and white and use only 1 bit per pixel.
 Each pixel is represented by a single bit.

 To convert the images to ASCII, I had to consider the proportions of terminal characters.
 I noticed that each character in the terminal is not a perfect square — the height is about 1.5 times the width.
 So I chose a reading ratio that reflects this shape.